rhoticity/tpg-roadtrip-bingo/prompts.md

 - Any bus stop or bus station (signed school bus stops count)
 - A roundabout/rotary
 - A street sign indicating commemerative/honorary naming of that roadway
+- Any wild or domestic bird
+- Any wild or domestic mammal except a cat or dog

 ## Easy license plate letter/number game, only one per card from this category
 - A license plate serial containing the letter A